henry2004y/Ganymede/menu5.md

 In Figure 2 of this paper, you can clearly see the attentuation in shorter wavelengths beyond 15 mHz after propagating for 10 $\text{R}_E$.

-A useful quantity called \emph{root-integrated power (RIP)} for a given time series:
+A useful quantity called *root-integrated power (RIP)* for a given time series:
 \[
 RIP = [\int_{f_a}^{f_b}P(f) df]^{1/2}
 \]